zachsnoek/habit-tracker/README.md

 # habit-tracker

-This is the project code for my tutorial on [Twilio](https://zachsnoek.com/blog).
+This is the project code for my tutorial on [Twilio's blog](https://www.twilio.com/blog/create-a-habit-tracker-with-twilio-functions-and-notion).

 If you found my post helpful, please consider supporting my work financially: